-The process of planting begins by transporting potted TWR individuals from the FAB to the planting site.
+The process of planting in the river begins by transporting potted TWR individuals from the FAB to the planting site.
 A diver and a handler carry the plants to the designated section, and while the diver digs a hole in the substrate using a trowel, the handler gives the diver a pot of TWR.
-The contents are removed from the pot and inserted into the hole before returning the empty pot back to the handler for collection.
+The contents are removed from the pot and inserted into the hole.
 The diver works downstream to upstream in a linear pattern of planting.
 Individuals are placed about 0.5 meters apart and gardened as needed to remove invading plants.
 This process is adjusted as needed to meet the varying conditions of each planting site and species.

-Production of plants at the FAB is incorporated into this Work Plan budget (TWR Enhancement & Removal of non-natives).
+Production of TWR plants at the FAB is incorporated into this Work Plan budget (TWR Enhancement & Removal of non-natives).
 These methodologies may be adjusted as more is learned about collection and planting procedures.